Seller's Responsibility Overview

 Scheduling: Inspections are conducted Monday through Friday from 9:00 AM to 3:00 PM (except for 12:00 PM) and last approximately 30 minutes.
 Please call our office at 630-293-2200 extension 131 or 141 when you are ready to schedule an appointment.

-Fees and Payments: The fee for the inspection is 11¢ per square foot (your township will provide us with the square footage calculation).
+Fees and Payments: The fee for the inspection shall be a base fee of $100.00 plus twelve cents ($0.12) per square foot (your township will provide us with the square footage calculation).
 Vacant parcels (free of any structures) are required to be inspected presale as well.
-Vacant parcels are checked for tall grass or weeds and garbage and you will be charged a flat fee of $10.00 for this inspection.
+Vacant parcels are checked for tall grass or weeds and garbage and you will be charged a flat fee of $20.00 for this inspection.
 The inspection fee may be paid (along with any outstanding balance owed the City such as water) on the same date as you obtain the Deed Certification Number.
 Payments may be made by cash, check (payable to City of West Chicago), debit or credit card (American Express, Discover, MasterCard or Visa).
 If your inspection is approved the first time around, please refer to Step 2 below.

 Unapproved Inspections and Possible Inspection Exemptions: